dudegod1/csc215/BigInt/studyqs.md

     - Modify the `BigInt` class to store and operate on floating-point values.
     - Change the calculator’s logic to handle floating-point arithmetic.

+4. **How can a "Clear" command (`C`) be added to the calculator?**
+    - Create a new function which is called when C is typed which would take where the current value is and set it to zero.

+5. **How could the calculator be modified to support parentheses?**
+    - Use an `if` statement to identify when parentheses are encountered in the input.